Why may a prisoner be transferred?

-Although the prisoner has no legal right of transfer, the prison service has a location policy that aims to encourage contact between prisoners and their families as well as minimise the harmful effects of removing the prisoner from society.
+Although the prisoner has no legal right of transfer, the Prison Service has a location policy that aims to encourage contact between prisoners and their families, as well as minimise the harmful effects of removing the prisoner from society.

-The prison service also has an obligation to ensure a prisoners safety and wellbeing is maintain, which may include transferring a prisoner to another location if that prisoner is suffering from bullying or harassment by fellow prisoners.
+The Prison Service also has an obligation to ensure a prisoner’s safety and wellbeing is maintain, which may include transferring a prisoner to another location if that prisoner is suffering from bullying or harassment by fellow prisoners.

-- Can a prisoner be transferred without informing the family?
+Can a prisoner be transferred without informing the family?

-- Failure to inform relatives of prisoner transfer
+Failure to inform relatives of prisoner transfer

 Where the prison has been unable to contact family members, or chosen not to inform anyone of a prisoner’s transfer, family members may be able to find out this information from the allocations unit of the prison the prisoner has left.